Supporting Students in Distress (Guide)

 Self-care:

 Hearing someone’s experience of abuse or assault can be distressing.
 Give yourself the space and permission to feel whatever it is you feel following any sort of disclosure.
-There is no “wrong” response, and many people are able to process this news without it affecting on their own health, but let yourself respond as you need to and understand that it can take a few days to have an impact and reach out for support or assistance if you need it.
+There is no “wrong” response, and many people are able to process this news without it affecting on their own health, but let yourself respond as you need to and understand that it can take a few days to have an impact.
+Reach out for support or assistance as needed.

 When a student is experiencing difficulty, recognising the signs of acute emotional distress can help the student receive the support they need to cope.